 CABIN DETAILS: Oak Fork has six rustic cabins available for rent.
 They have a maximum capacity of 5 persons and do not have electricity.
 Pets are NOT permitted in cabins or at cabin sites.
 Please see the "Facility Information" for more details.

-Amenities: Electricity and hookups are not available.
+Amenities: Electricity, hookups and dump stations are not available.

 OHVs: Off-road vehicle use is prohibited within the campground